micene09/scarlett/README.md

 As standard behaviour of fetch, every request will never throw error.
 But sometimes, in very large applications, you need a centralized API error handler.

-If true, when the standard [fetch -> Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is false the API will throw a global error.
+If true, when the standard [fetch -> Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is false the API will throw an error.

 The error object will be an instance of `RestError` class.